tfwio/blender-knob/readme.md

 bottom:0.75in
 lr:0.35in-->

-> Rendering a knob in blender is simply something that I have thought about doing for VST instruments and effects for quite some time and I'm sure I'm not the only one.
-Obviously I'm not the only dude out there with this thought given the various plug-ins which have gotten this sort of attention regardless of the tools used.
+> This is a basic outline and demonstration of the things that I've learned while attempting to do this with blender and ImageMagick.
 >
-> This is a basic outline of the things that I've learned while attempting to do this with blender and ImageMagick.
->
-> Like a few of my other drafts/posts, they may be a little drafty but I hope they might make you happy anyways ;)
 > This (I don't beleive) isn't really going to be one of those copy/paste type of things.
 You're going to need to become if not allready familiar with [Blender](http://blender.org) and perhaps (of course) have use for interest in knobs in IPLUG or something like.
 The blender files use blender's "Cycles" renderer and a minimal amount of compositing which if you're new to can be a bit mind-bending to wrap your mind around at first glance—but, as you may find...
 The results are well worth it.
 >
-> There may well be errors in some of the process I jotted down here (a while back).
-This is just an initial dump of my notes with a little editing and I'm glad I jotted everything down since I had to re-read it a few times to catch back up to par—so please do bare with me as I refurbish over time!
+> There may well be errors in some of the process I jotted down here (a year or so back).
+This is just an initial dump of my notes with a little editing and am glad I jotted everything down since I had to re-read it a few times to catch back up to par—so please do bare with me as I refurbish over time!

 ![Example 33'rd frame; frame 32 of 64]